zotbins/ZotBins-Waste-Image-Classification-Docker/README.md

 ```
 You should see **configuration: driver=nvidia**
 #### Why is my GPU not linked to the Nvidia drivers?
 Make sure **secure boot mode** is off, which is often on by default in laptops.
 This can usually be done in BIOS.
+There can be many other reasons why the drivers were not installed correctly, and its best to google your specific issues.